BrianSeong99/Agglayer_PessimisticProof/README.md

 ### CPU Benchmark

+Both SP1 and Pico are running using Avx2 acceleration.

 #### Cycle Counts
 | # of Exits    | SP1 (Core) | Pico       | OpenVM | Valida |
 |---------------|------------|------------|--------|--------|